How to Get Published in the Wall Street Journal: A Guide for Executives

 A second error is writing from a consensus-confirming perspective.
 WSJ Opinion has a specific editorial character.
 Pieces that endorse prevailing progressive business consensus, or that simply validate what most business commentators are already saying, do not fit the section's voice.
 This does not mean you need to adopt any particular ideology — but your argument needs to be genuinely at odds with something that influential people currently believe.

 Third: ignoring word count discipline.
-WSJ op-eds run 700–900 words.
-Submitting 1,400 words signals that you have not done the work of compression, which is the hardest and most important writing skill for this format.
+WSJ op-eds are short — generally in the 600–1,200 word range.
+Submitting a sprawling 1,800-word draft signals that you have not done the work of compression, which is the hardest and most important writing skill for this format.
 Every sentence in a WSJ op-ed should be load-bearing.

-How Phantom IQ Helps Executives Get Published in the Wall Street Journal
+How Phantom IQ Supports Your Wall Street Journal Pitch Strategy